 Two Jersey City members have been charged with three murders, including a pregnant woman, also shooting a rival gang member execution style, U.S. Attorney Craig Carpenito announced.

-Markell Brown, also known as “Sayboy,” and Terence Shaw, also known “Sweet Meat,” both 32 and of Jersey City, are each charged with conspiracy to commit murder in aid of racketeering, three counts of murder in aid of racketeering, three counts of discharging a firearm in furtherance of a crime of violence, and three counts of causing death through use of a firearm, Carpenito said in a statement.
+Markell Brown, also known as “Sayboy,” 32, and Terence Shaw, also known as “Sweet Meat,” 32, both of Jersey City, are each charged with conspiracy to commit murder in aid of racketeering, three counts of murder in aid of racketeering, three counts of discharging a firearm in furtherance of a crime of violence, and three counts of causing death through use of a firearm, Carpenito said in a statement.

-On January 16th, 2017, Brown and Shaw allegedly murdered a rival gang member who they had been feuding with, as well as the gang member’s pregnant girlfriend and their own associate, who had accompanied them to commit the murders.
+On January 16th, 2017, Brown and Shaw allegedly murdered a rival gang member with whom they had been feuding, as well as the gang member’s pregnant girlfriend and their own associate – who had accompanied them to commit the murders.

-The duo used a stolen U-Haul truck and two-way walkie-talkie radios during the murders, as well as using their associate to obtain access to the rival gang member’s apartment.
+Brown and Shaw used a stolen U-Haul truck and two-way walkie-talkie radios during the murders.
+They used their associate to obtain access to the rival gang member’s apartment.

 Brown and Shaw each face a potential mandatory life sentences for each of the counts charging murder in aid of racketeering.